wlonk/arcadia/rules/moments_of_uncertainty.rst

 Use this when you have a meaningful heart-to-heart with someone.

+.. todo:: How does "comfort someone" work for a supporting character?

 *Face*: If they accept your comfort, they may clear a passion.
 You may also clear a passion.